I was sitting down with the other board members of a local personal finance group, SimplyFI when I first noticed it: they were all thin.

-The other day I was sitting down with the other board members of a local personal finance group, SimplyFI.
-Health and body weight had been weighing heavily on my mind, and when I looked around at the other financially astute members, I noticed one striking commonality: They were all thin.
+Health and body weight had been weighing heavily on my mind, and when I looked around at the other financially astute members, this was the striking commonality.
 Several of them have already accrued enough wealth that they never have to work again — they’re what we call “financially independent” — but you couldn’t see that outwardly.
-What you could see was their lack of extra body fat and no obesity.
+What you could see was their lack of extra body fat.

-I’m in the middle of both my financial and fitness journeys, and still have a bit to go on both fronts.
+I was in the middle of both my financial and fitness journeys when I saw this, and had a bit to go on both fronts.
 But this connection between weight and money didn’t seem random.
 The more I thought about it, the more I saw deep, troubling similarities between the two issues.
 And indeed, both are significantly troubling issues.

-In my own native United States, consumer debt has quadrupled since 1995, from US$1 trillion to $4 trillion in only 23 years.
-That doesn’t even include the $1.5 trillion of student loan debt currently being dealt with by former university students.
-Obesity is another massive problem, with over 132 million Americans qualified as obese.
-That’s 40 of the population.
-And since 1975, that percentage has increased 10-fold.
+In my own native United States, consumer debt has more than quadrupled since 1995, from US$1 trillion to $4.5 trillion.
+That doesn’t even include the $1.7 trillion of student loan debt being dealt with by former university students by the end of 2021, according to the Federal Reserve.
+Obesity is another massive problem, with 42 percent of the population qualifying as obese in 2017-2018, according to the CDC.
+That percentage has increased 10-fold since 1975.

-I’m certainly not the first person to investigate the correlation between extra weight and not enough cash.
-Scientists and economists have long known that a lack of financial health often goes with a lack in physical health.
+I’m certainly not the first person to investigate the correlation between weight and finances.
+Scientists and economists have long known that financial health is linked to physical health.
 Dr Eva Münster and an international team of researchers from the University of Mainz, Germany released a study in 2009 that found being deeply in debt was the strongest indicator of whether someone would be obese.
 I think these two consequences are connected for several reasons, and that both have structural and individual contributing factors.

 Obesity — structural factors

-- Rise in hyperpalatable processed foods: Food processing companies and restaurants have been raising sugar, fat, and salt levels in foods, to the point they are as addictive as cocaine.
+- Rise in hyperpalatable processed foods: Food processing companies and restaurants have been raising sugar, fat, and salt levels in foods, to the point they are as addictive as any drug.

 - Healthy food is perceived as elitist.
 Popular culture often portrays people who eat healthy food as out-of-touch snobs.
 This has even made its way into American politics, where candidates eat burgers for photo-ops to improve their relatability.